Happy family in Malaysia

 Estimate the time and resources needed for your journey in 2026.

-Even in an individual process, you will interact with key structures to ensure the legality of your project.
+Even with an individual procedure, you will deal with key institutions to ensure the legality of your project.

 Visit the AFA website